Skip to main content

 Create Feature

-Feature keys must be all lowercase and include only letters, numbers, hyphens, and underscores.
+Feature keys must only include letters, numbers, hyphens, and underscores.

 Some examples of good feature keys: